Placement test

 The tests are mostly held in external test centres across NSW (i.e. not in schools).
 Students are allocated to test centres based on the postcode of the school they attend, whether they are public or non-government schools.

-How will I find out my child's test centre?
+How will I find out my child's test centre and test date?

-If you have not received your test centre allocation two weeks before the start of the main test period, send the Selective Education Unit a message in the application dashboard.
+If you have not received your test centre allocation 2 weeks before the start of the main test period, send the Selective Education Unit a message in the application dashboard.

 How is my child's test centre location decided?